×

 If you are thinking about moving to Siena, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Siena, can vary depending on the type and location of the property.
 For instance, renting an apartment in the city center may cost around €600 to €1,000 per month, while purchasing a property can range from €2,000 to €4,000 per square meter.
-However, these prices may fluctuate based on factors such as market trends and the specific neighborhood within Siena," said one expat in Siena.
+However, these prices may fluctuate based on factors such as market trends and the specific neighborhood within Siena," remarked one expat in Siena, Italy.

 Should I buy or rent a home in Siena?